This post has been updated and republished since it’s original debut in August 2017.

 If we were coming home in the evening, though, we use Lyft and Uber.
-(We learned the hard way that “up-and-coming neighborhood” is airbnb slang for “bad neighborhood.”)
-We rarely made it back for less than $10 with Lyft.
+(We learned the hard way that “up-and-coming neighborhood” is airbnb slang for “a neighborhood where you’ll get harassed after dark”) We rarely made it back for less than $10 with Lyft.
 It might not sound like a lot, $20 a day for transportation is way too much.

 Ask the locals for advice on where to save money

-When Chris and I mentioned we wanted to see the Space Needle, we got the advice to go to the Columbia Tower, instead.
+When I mentioned we wanted to see the Space Needle, I got the advice to go to the Columbia Tower, instead.
 The tower is higher, the view is better, it’s less packed, and it’s a third of the price.
 Sold!

 Some tourist attractions really aren’t nearly as great as they’re made out to be.
 The locals can tell you which tourist traps are actually worth the money and which ones you should avoid.

 Free attractions can be just as great as paid ones

 Personally, I love exploring bookstores and unless you buy something, they’re free.
 But if you don’t like bookstores, maybe you like hiking, and if you don’t like hiking perhaps you’re interested in dog watching at a local park.